Fact. There are a lot of people out there who know a lot about coding.

 9. Apple has unveiled that WWDC 2020 will offer a student coding contest.
 Sure, how about a few current events?
 Going virtual for obvious reasons, WWDC is offering a Swift Student Challenge as a way to connect students with each other.
 The project is "creating an incredible Swift playground on the topic of your choice."
 Participants will build their level, answer a few written prompts, and provide written documentation.
 (Check out other STEM competitions and virtual summer camp ideas.)

 10. One of the world’s most popular COVID-19 tracking websites was created by a teen.
-That’s right, Avi Schiffmann has programmed the lauded coronavirus tracker, ncov2019.live, and says at any one time, the site hosts 30,000 people, and from across the world.
+That’s right, Avi Schiffmann has programmed the lauded COVID-19 and vaccine tracker, ncov2019.live, and says at any one time, the site hosts 30,000 people, and from across the world.
 Oh, and small additional tidbit...Avi is a former iD Tech camper—Go Avi!

 One more DYK